-As highlighted in this report, we continue to work hard, and have made every effort to use CRA funds in ways that eliminate blight, enhance our tax base, and promote our great city.
-I am very pleased that we continue to be recognized by our peers throughout the State of Florida by continuing to not only win awards, but by creating projects in general such as US-1 Landscaping, the community garden, and the Creative Arts Plan that they want to emulate.
-We have been able to do this because the CRA Redevelopment Plan creates a very clear vision of where we want to go and what we want to become as a community.
+As highlighted in this report, we continue to work hard, and have made every effort to use DBCRA funds in ways that eliminate blight, enhance our tax base, and promote our great city.
+I am very pleased that we continue to be recognized by our peers throughout the State of Florida by continuing to not only win awards, but by creating projects such as the community garden, that other governmental entities want to emulate.
+We have been able to do this because the DBCRA Redevelopment Plan creates a very clear vision of where we want to go and what we want to become as a community.